Bike Trails in the Waikato Region

 More cycle trails along the Waikato River awaits at the Te Awa Trail.
 This easy grade 2 trail between Ngaruawahia and Lake Karapiro.
 The ride follows the Waikato River through Hamilton and Cambridge.

 The ride is usually done in sections rather than a multi-day venture.
 Here are the sections:

-See more things to do in Hamilton in our Hamilton – Guide for Backpackers.
+See more things to do in Hamilton in The Complete Guide to Hamilton.